ibm-cloud-docs/assistant/dialog-methods.md

 Several methods are available to work with date and time.

 For information about how to recognize and extract date and time information from user input, see [@sys-date and @sys-time entities](/docs/assistant?topic=assistant-system-entities#system-entities-sys-date-time).

+The following string formats are supported for date-time literals on which the methods below may be invoked.

+- For time only: `HH:mm:ss` or `HH:mm`
+- For date only: `yyyy-MM-dd`
+- For date and time: `yyyy-MM-dd HH:mm:ss`
+- For date and time with time zone: `yyyy-MM-dd HH:mm:ss VV`.
+The V symbol is from the [DateTimeFormatter](https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/time/format/DateTimeFormatter.html){: external} and represents time zone in IANA Time Zone Database (TZDB) format, for example, Europe/London.

 ### .after(String date or time)
 {: #dialog-methods-dates-after}